Resource background image

 DevOps Automation

-If you want to excel at DevOps, the key is to automate everything.
+If you want to excel at DevOps Automation, the key is to automate everything.
 Using code to represent tasks is critical.
 “Codifying everything brings in standardization of processes and policies across the organization.
 The processes are simplified into repeatable functional code, and this makes it easier to automate the development and deployment processes while reducing human errors significantly,” the Embrace DevOps eBook said.

 The end result is continuous automation.
 “Continuous Automation is the practice of automating every aspect of an application’s lifecycle to build and deploy software and changes quickly, consistently, and safely,” the Understanding Continuous Automation blog argues.
 “It integrates automation of infrastructure, applications, and compliance, defining elements as code to make it easy to manage multiple versions, test for a variety of conditions, change when needed, and apply at scale.
 It is a sophisticated approach to building, deploying, and managing software.”